A Case For Why Movie-Theater Experience Is Still Worth the Effort

 Nonsense (Score:3)

+Go on a Friday night, then it would be two people, one big popcorn, two sodas and Nachos.
+That would probably exceed Netflix for a year.

-Buggy whip salesman (Score:2)
+Buggy whip salesman (Score:3)

+.
+Who the hell stopped watching a movie to pay the electric bill?!

+Anyone who was watching "Howard The Duck" and had an electric bill due in the next month.

 Camp (Score:2)